Daisen, Tottori: History

 The area of Daisen was part of ancient Hōki Province.
-During the Edo period, it was controlled b the Ikeda clan of Tottori Domain.
+During the Edo period, it was controlled by the Ikeda clan of Tottori Domain.
 Following the Meiji restoration, the area was organized into villages within Saihaku District, Tottori with the creation of the modern municipalities system in 1896.
 The town of Daisen was formed from the merger of the towns of Nakayama and Nawa, both from Saihaku District on March 28, 2005.

 Government

 Daisen has a mayor-council form of government with a directly elected mayor and a unicameral town council of 16 members.
 Kotoura, collectively with the other municipalities of Saihaku District, contributes two members to the Tottori Prefectural Assembly.
 In terms of national politics, the town is part of Tottori 2nd district of the lower house of the Diet of Japan.

 Economy

 The economy of Daisen is based agriculture and seasonal tourism.

 Education

 Daisen has four public elementary schools and three public junior high schools operated by the town government.
 The town does not have high school.